AmbulnzLLC/frontend-challenge/README.md

 Please use some template library (http://handlebarsjs.com/, http://mustache.github.io/, ...).

-The application must be single page and JS-based using AngularJS (1.0 is fine if not familiar with 2.0).
+The application must be single page and JS-based using AngularJS (1.x is fine if not familiar with 2.x) or ReactJS.
 That means that I load just one html file, if you want to add some navigation you have to implement it via JS.

 If you can display discounts for pizzas it's a plus.